ANTI MONEY LAUNDERING AND COUNTER TERRORIST FINANCING POLICY

 action, to protect any member of staff that has been subjected to such behaviour.

-10.17 All of these policies and procedures will be reviewed as the result of an investigation into any
+- 10.17 All of these policies and procedures will be reviewed as the result of an investigation into

 such incident and the company will adopt any further measures it feels necessary to prevent